stoplightio/docs/articles/modeling/shared-params-responses.md

 While designing API's in Stoplight, it is common to have multiple endpoints share a common set of query parameters and API responses.
-To help reduce extra work (and the chance of introducing errors), it is important to identify endpoints with common parameters, and, instead of rewriting the properties for each individual endpoint, use _shared properties_ to reference the same property multiple times.
+To help reduce extra work (and the chance of introducing errors), it is important to:
+- Identify endpoints with common parameters
+- Use _shared properties_ to reference the same property multiple times instead of rewriting the properties for each individual endpoint.

 Shared properties in Stoplight come in two forms:

 * __Parameters__ - These are shared parameters that can be applied to requests across multiple endpoints.

-* __Responses__ - These are shared responses that can be used for applying the same response object to multiple endpoints.
+* __Responses__ - These are shared responses that apply the same response object to multiple endpoints.

 ## Parameters

 Shared parameters provide a way to re-use request properties across multiple API endpoints without having to duplicate effort.

 ![](../../assets/gifs/shared-params-responses-param.gif)

 Shared parameters can be used as the following request properties:

   * __path__ - Specifies that the shared parameter can only be used in an API endpoint as a URL _path_
   * __query__ - Specifies that the shared parameter can only be used in an API endpoint as an [URL query string](https://en.wikipedia.org/wiki/Query_string)